MirkoMilenkovic/ShoppingCartSample/Readme.txt

 - DAL classes that implement repositories required by shopping cart
 - Discount plugin loader
 - Output preparation logic, for both console apps and HTML
-- Sample runner that tests simmulates user actions.
+- Sample runner that simulates user actions.
 Sample runner has configurable number of threads, to simulate multi user environment.

 ----How to read the code----
 Start from Host.Program.ConfigureServices.
 All "services" are injected into DI container there.
 Take note of namespaces.
-That will tell you where interfaces and their implemntations are defined, as well as their lifecycle.
+That will tell you where interfaces and their implementations are defined, as well as their lifecycle.